-In the previous articles about connecting SharePoint 2016/2019 and ADFS Server we mostly discussed the procedure for configuring the servers in order to successfully authenticate with them.
+In the previous articles about connecting SharePoint 2016/2019 and ADFS Server (part 1, part 2 and part 3) we mostly discussed the procedure for configuring the servers in order to successfully authenticate with them.
 In this article, I would like to highlight 2 problems that can arise when turning on the trusted identity provider authentication.
 They are:

 - People picker.

 In this case, the people picker is problematic because SharePoint cannot verify people with the help of ADFS and further with Active Directory.
 SharePoint uses claims rules to try and figure out what kind of object is trying to access it.
 In the screenshot you can clearly see that the people picker successfully recognizes an object, whatever we enter into the people field.

 In the people picker, we can see thath SharePoint recognized 3 different entries:

 The number of entries we se here depends on the configuration of the TrustedTokenIssuer.

 $ap = New-SPTrustedIdentityTokenIssuer -Name "ADFS30" ` -Description "ADFS 3.0 Federated Server" ` -Realm $defaultRealm ` -ImportTrustCertificate $signingCert ` -ClaimsMappings $roleClaim, $EmailClaim, $upnClaimMap ` -SignInUrl $signinurl ` -IdentifierClaim $upnClaimMap.InputClaimType

 In the claims mappings we can see that SharePoint gets data about »role claim«, »UPN claim« and »Email claim«.
 If we select one of the entries in the picker, SharePoint treats it as a completely legit entry, even though such an entry/object does not exist.